Mauritania Wedding Traditions

 What Are Arranged Marriages in Mauritania?

-Arranged marriages in Mauritania are family-facilitated unions where parents and extended family members play crucial roles in selecting suitable partners, accounting for approximately 65% of marriages in rural areas and 35% in urban centers.
+Arranged marriages in Mauritania are family-facilitated unions where parents and extended family members play crucial roles in selecting suitable partners.
+This remains common practice, particularly in rural areas.
 This centuries-old practice involves professional matchmakers called khataaba who consider family background, social status, religious compatibility, and economic factors when suggesting potential matches.

 Traditional matchmaking process: